-Primary Care Provider (PCP) - In many Medicare health plans, you must see your primary care provider before you see any other healthcare provider.
+Primary Care Provider (PCP) - The doctor or other provider you see first for most health problems.
+In many Medicare health plans, you must see your primary care provider before you see any other healthcare provider.

-Prior Authorization - Approval in advance to get services.
-In a PFFS plan, you do not need prior authorization to obtain services.
-However, you may want to check with your plan before obtaining services to confirm that the service is covered by your plan and what your cost-sharing responsibility is.
+Prior Authorization - Approval in advance to get covered services.
+In the network portion of a PPO, some in-network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
+In a PPO, you do not need prior authorization to obtain out-of-network services.
+However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost-sharing responsibility is.
+Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.